saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 However, TCP data communication is not a simple problem.
 The packets can get corrupted, reordered or lost in transit.
 Furthermore, the data transmit can congest arbitrary elements in the network.

 For this, the TCP data communication needs to include more sophisticated logic.
-In the next post we will look into TCP Window Management and TCP Retransmission Timeout mechanisms, to better cope with more challenging settings.
+In the next post, we will look into TCP Window Management and TCP Retransmission Timeout mechanisms, to better cope with more challenging settings.

 The source code for the project is hosted at [GitHub](https://github.com/saminiir/level-ip).